Canada Vacant Home Tax: How to Avoid It

 While each province will govern different rules and regulations regarding the vacant home tax, in some metropolitan areas, such as the City of Toronto, homeowners will need to inform the city council whether their home is occupied or vacant.

 Based on the occupancy and home status, the city will then issue a tax bill.
-To declare the property status, homeowners can use their 21-digit assessment roll number, which is found on a tax bill or property tax account statement.
+To declare the property status, homeowners can use their 21-digit assessment roll number, which is found on a property tax bill or property tax account statement.

 Additionally, a declaration form can be found online through the city’s online portal, or residents can phone 311 to receive a declaration form by mail.
 Whichever method you choose, you will need to ensure that the forms are completed and returned to the city council before the due date, or else you may be fined.